instaloader/instaloader/docs/as-module.rst

 .. meta::
    :description:
-      Documentation of Instaloader module, a powerful and easy-to-use Python library to download Instagram media and metadata.
+      Documentation of Instaloader module, a powerful and intuitive Python library to download Instagram media and metadata.

 Python Module :mod:`instaloader`